Orientable hyperbolic 4-manifolds over the 120-cell: Small covers over the 120-cell up to homeomorphism

-We firstly use Grouping algorithm to figure out the number of DJ-equivalent classes over $n$-cube as an experimental testing before dealing with the 120-cell case.
-The $n$-cube is also a flag polytope and all the intersecting information is included in the adjacent matrix.
+We firstly use the grouping algorithm to calculate the number of DJ-equivalence classes over the $n$-cube as an experimental test before addressing the 120-cell case as shown in Table \ref{table:cube}.

-By the Color-Recursion algorithm we can calculate that the number of $GL_n(\mathbb{Z}_2)$-equivalent classes of small covers over the $n$-cubes $I^n$ are 25, 543, 29281 where $n$=3, 4, 5 respectively.
-This result coincides with the number of acyclic digraphs with $n$ labeled nodes, denoted by $R_n$ which are counted by Robinson and Stanley, see \cite{Robinson:70} and \cite{Stabley:73}.
-Based on the work of Mckay et al \cite{mckay:04}, it can be shown that the number of $GL_n(\mathbb{Z}_2)$ -equivalent classes equal the $R_n$.
-See Section 2.1 of \cite{suyong:08} for more detail.
-Besides, Lemmens has shown in \cite{lemmens:97} that the symmetry group of $n$-cube $I^n$ is a semi-direct product of the group $C_2^n$ and the permutation group $S_n$.
+By the color-recursion algorithm, we can calculate that the number of $GL_n(\mathbb{Z}_2)$-equivalence classes of small covers over the $n$-cubes $I^n$ are 25, 543, and 29281 where, $n$=3, 4, and 5, respectively.
+These results coincide with the number of acyclic digraphs with $n$ labeled nodes, denoted by $R_n$, which are counted by Robinson and Stanley in \cite{Robinson:70,Stabley:73}.
+Based on the work of Mckay et al. \cite{mckay:04}, the number of $GL_n(\mathbb{Z}_2)$-equivalence classes over $I^n$ equals $R_n$; see Section 2.1 of \cite{suyong:08} for more detail.
+The diffeomorphism classes of small covers over an $n$-cube is given by Choi, Masuda, and Oum \cite{choi_masuda:2017}.
+There is no direct previous result about the number DJ-equivalence classes.
+However, It is at least reasonable that our result on the number of the DJ-equivalence classes is bounded by the cardinalities of the results presented in \cite{mckay:04,choi_masuda:2017}.

-We later use Grouping algorithm to figure out the number of DJ-equivalent classes over $n$-cube and list all the related results in Table \ref{table:cube}.
-The diffeomorphic classes of small covers over $n$-cube is due to study of Bott manifolds by Choi, Masuda and Oum \cite{choi_masuda:2017}.